Adding Test SSNs to the Sandbox for Partners

 From the devops repo, run the following command to edit the configuration file for the IdP in the sandbox (see the Secrets and Configuration page for more details:

 bin/awsv sandbox bin/app-s3-secret --app idp --env int --edit

 application.yml file for the sandbox IdP in your text editor.
 Edit the

 test_ssn_allowed_list config value to add additional SSNs - the setting should be written as a comma-separated string of SSNs with no dashes or spaces, e.g.

 Save and quit your text editor and confirm that the diff looks correct to save the file.
 The changes will take effect when the sandbox environment recycles, which happens automatically most weekdays.
-If the change needs to take effect immediately, you can restart passenger in the sandbox manually:
+If the change needs to take effect immediately, you can recycle the sandbox environment with this command.